Fire and rescue services

 More information:

-Official taxis are marked and have a clear meter.
+Official taxis have a meter with rates clearly displayed.
+A receipt must be given.
 Don't use illegal taxis.

 Don't share a taxi with passengers you don't know.